TedMercer/DeLTA_SHG_Control_Center/README.md

 ### Using the SHGUI

-Refer to my analysis repo on how to analyze the data.
+Refer to my analysis repo on how to view the data.
 [SHGUI](https://github.com/TedMercer/SHGUI)
 ---

 ## 📸 Example Workflow